 Export HDR video for viewing on HDR-capable TVs and displays.

 Compressor comes with built-in settings that you can use to transcode files into the most common media formats.

 Compressor also provides preconfigured destinations that transcode files and then perform actions on the transcoded files.
-For example, if you transcode a source file using the built-in “Publish to Vimeo” destination, the destination outputs a high-quality QuickTime movie file, and then automatically publishes the movie file to your Vimeo account.
+For example, if you transcode a source file using the built-in Add to TV Home Videos destination, the destination outputs a high-quality QuickTime movie file and then automatically adds the file to your Home Videos library on Apple TV.

 Customize your output for efficiency

 In addition to transcoding source files, you can use Compressor to:

 Create custom settings and destinations.
 You can use a variety of formats to build custom settings and destinations tailored to your unique transcoding workflows.
 For example, you can create a custom setting with specific frame dimensions or with video and audio filters applied.
 And when you create a destination, you can apply a job action that is performed after the file is transcoded—such as sending an email message or running an Automator workflow.